jseyfert/sportradar-advanced-challenge/README.md

 # sportradar-advanced-challenge

-To start the project:
+To setup and start the front and backend of the project, run the following commands from the root of the project:

-Start API server

-1. npm i --prefix api
+(This is set up as a mono repo via lerna)

+1. run `npm i` to install packages
-2. npm run setup --prefix api
+2. run `npm run setup` to setup DB
-3. npm start --prefix api

-Start Web server

-1. npm i --prefix web
-2. npm start --prefix web
+3. run `npm start` to setup DB